JonathanPorta/jonathan.porta.codes/_posts/2014-11-22-i-found-the-best-twitter-ui-bug-ever.markdown

 ### Reproduce Me, If You Can

-I found this bug following a "Follow" link in an automated email notifcation from Twitter.
+I found this bug following a "Follow" link in an automated email notification from Twitter.
+This was in Google Chrome 39.0.2171.65 m.

 1. Locate an email from Twitter with a subject like: "xxx just replied to one of your Tweets!"
 I *think* the email needs to originate from a Twitter user that you are not already following in order to land you on the correct page.